Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Minia fights Airiona in cyberspace

-	- Now having a Cyber.Beast Makkusu has customized his CSD to have a hologram of a dog/bird
+	- Now having a Cyber.Beast Makkusu has customized his CSD to have a hologram of a bird(owl?)

 	- Mini falls in the backyard of Makkusu